Indiana limestone has seldom been more imposing:

 The Masonic Temple on Henderson Street at Lancaster Avenue is as formidable as any structure in Fort Worth.

-On September 10, 1930 Masons met at the South Side lodge on Magnolia Avenue to inspect the plans for a new temple.
+On September 10, 1930 local Masons met at the South Side lodge on Magnolia Avenue to inspect the plans for the new temple.
 Architect was fellow Mason Wiley Clarkson.
 Clip is from the September 12 Dallas Morning News.

-On November 14 Masons broke ground for the $700,000 ($10 million today) temple (just two weeks after Clarkson’s First United Methodist Church opened five blocks away).
+On November 14 Masons broke ground for the $700,000 ($10 million today) temple (just two weeks after the cornerstone was laid for Clarkson’s First United Methodist Church five blocks away).

 In May 1931 work began on the temple, the cost of which had risen to $1 million ($15 million today).
 The clip indicates that six thousand Masons would use the temple.
 Fort Worth’s population in 1930 was 163,447.